AmitBitton/LibraryNew/README.md

 + Implements functions for reading, writing, updating, and deleting book records.

 Files Used in the System:
-+ books.csv
++ books.csv:

   Stores the entire book collection in the library.

-+ available_books.csv
++ available_books.csv:

   Stores only books that have available copies (not fully borrowed).

-+ loaned_books.csv
++ loaned_books.csv:

   Stores books that are currently loaned out to users.

-+ books_update.csv
++ books_update.csv:

   Includes title, author, year, copies, genre, is_loaned, popularity_counter, waiting_list, and borrowed_copies.
   This file is used to track all book data comprehensively and ensure accuracy.

 ### Design Patterns Used
 This project follows several design patterns to improve maintainability: